suleimana/sjsws/README.md

-Simple Java Serivce Wrapper Script (SJSWS)
+Simple Java Service Wrapper Script (SJSWS)
 ==========

 What is SJSWS?
 -----
 Ever needed to run a Java program as a deamon(background service) on your *nix?
-All you want is to run some basic opertaion such start/stop/restart?.
-Then you are int right place.
+All you want is to run some basic operations such start/stop/restart?.
+Then you are in the right place.

-Baiscly SJSWS  is simple tool to generate a custom shell script to manage any java program as service (Start/Stop/restart/etc.. ).
+Basically SJSWS  is simple tool to generate a custom shell script to manage any java program as service (Start/Stop/restart/etc.. ).

-It worth mensioning that there are other alternatives you may use to run a Java program as a daemon on Linux:
+It worth mentioning that there are other alternatives you may use to run a Java program as a daemon on Linux:

 - Java Service Wrapper.
 - Apache Jakarta Commons Daemon package (Jsvc).

-These alternatives are mush more advanced and you can do alot more with it.
-However, they come with some complixty such as compatiblties issue, having the need to implement custom interfaces, or install extra packages.
+These alternatives are mush more advanced and you can do lot more with unsing them.
+However, they come with some complexities such as compatibility issues, having the need to implement custom interfaces, or its required to install some extra packages.
 A shell script, on the other hand, is easier to adapt to changing OS and Java environments.

 Features